Persper/drepo-gitlab/doc/administration/pages/source.md

 GitLab Pages access control can be configured per-project, and allows access to a Pages site to be controlled based on a user's membership to that project.

-Authentication uses the login mechanism configured for GitLab, whether it be local accounts, an integrated LDAP-server, or anything else.
-This excludes any mechanism that has it's own password mechanism, or any other private form of secrets.

 Access control works by registering the Pages daemon as an OAuth application with GitLab.
 Whenever a request to access a private Pages site is made by an unauthenticated user, the Pages daemon redirects the user to GitLab.
 If